angeles-renjo/gasph-v2/memory-bank/systemPatterns.md

 - The app follows the KISS (Keep It Simple, Stupid) principle, with each component having a single responsibility.
 - The app adheres to the SOLID principles, with components and hooks handling specific concerns.
 - The app also adheres to the YAGNI (You Aren't Gonna Need It) principle.
+- The app uses a centralized constants approach, with dedicated files for related constants to ensure consistency and maintainability.

 ## Component Relationships